 They could eat of all the fruit of the garden, but for the fruit of that one tree.
 By that one choice, they became disobedient, knowing good and evil, losing their innocence and their intimate relationship with God.

 The world was opened wide up to them, but they had lost relationship with their Maker.
 All choices now were before them – a million things to substitute for God – but none of them ultimately satisfy the longing that only God can fulfill.
 They gained the world, but they lost their soul connection to God.

 God made sure to put eternity into their hearts (Ecc.
 3:11), however, so they would long for what they were missing, even if they didn’t know what it was, exactly.
 Finding ourselves “outside the garden” (outside of relationship with God), we wander from desire to desire in this life, and never find fulfillment.

 We know the world isn’t right.
 We know something is wrong.
 We desire justice, but there is no justice.
 We desire peace, but there is no peace.

-As children at Christmastime, children wait impatiently to open the toys under the tree.
+Children wait impatiently at Christmastime to open the toys under the tree.
 The expectation builds as Christmas Eve and Christmas day approach.
 When all the presents are finally unwrapped, though – an hour later, a day later, a week later, a month later – the initial thrill of fulfilled expectation evaporates into disappointment and the longing creeps back in.